lilleman ba4503b4d1

 && mv /tmp/jwks.json ory/kratos/tokenizer/jwks.json

-2. Restart Kratos so it signs with the new first key: docker compose restart kratos. (web needs no restart — it hot-reloads the file.
-The hot path verifies JWTs locally, so a brief Kratos blip only touches login/re-mint.)
+2. Restart Kratos so it signs with the new first key: docker compose restart kratos. web needs no restart — it hot-reloads the file.

-3. Verify new logins mint the new kid — decode the plainpages_session cookie's JWT header, or watch web's logs for a jwks reload on kid miss debug line as old clients present the new key.
+3. Verify new logins mint the new kid — decode the plainpages_jwt cookie's JWT header, or watch web's logs for a jwks reload on kid miss debug line.

 4. Wait ~12 min, then prune the superseded key: